-Broadway has been closed since March 2020, one of the longest-lasting interruptions from normalcy we’ve experienced in NYC.
+Broadway was closed from March 2020-September 2021, one of the longest-lasting interruptions from normalcy we experienced in NYC during the pandemic.

 Luckily most shows reopened this past fall, though with a strict mandate for audiences: proof of vaccination and mask-wearing to attend.
 And though Mayor Adams lifted the proof of vaccination requirement for most indoor businesses (restaurants, entertainment, fitness centers) back in March, Broadway as an industry decided to keep the vaccine requirement in place until April 30 and the mask requirement until June 30.